PenguinBotOnGithub/my-java-learning-progress-lol/README.md

 # my-java-learning-progress-lol

-And yeah going to SMK RUS motivated me to create this
+And yeah registering to SMK RUS motivated me to create this

 I forgot one of the reasons why i hate Github is that i have to use personal access tokens